xanthoko/meco/README.md

 On another terminal, in the same directory run `python -i ps_example.py pub`.
 This intercative shell will have a publisher called **example_publisher** and you will be able to test their connection by executing `example_publisher.publish()`.

 Now on the first terminal you can see the message sent by the publisher.

+### RPC Example
+Run `python rpc_example.py service` to fire up the rpc service.
+On another terminal, in the same directory run `python -i ps_example.py client`.
+This intercative shell will have an rpc client called **example_rpc_client** and message to send.
+You will be able to test their connection by executing `example_rpc_client.call(msg)`.

+Now on the first terminal you can see the message sent by the client.